splunk/public-o11y-docs/incident-intelligence/generate-alerts/ingest-cloudwatch.rst

        }
     }

-Send alarms to Incident Intelligence using the  AWS Cloudwatch Simple Notification Service (SNS)
+Send alarms to Incident Intelligence using the  AWS CloudWatch Simple Notification Service (SNS)
 =====================================================================================================

-You can also send alarms to Incident Intelligence using AWS Cloudwatch SNS.
-To do so, you need your Cloudwatch ingest endpoint and the JSON payload.
+You can also send alarms to Incident Intelligence using AWS CloudWatch SNS.
+To do so, you need your CloudWatch ingest endpoint and the JSON payload.
 See :new-page:`https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/US_SetupSNS.html`.